kuanghsuan/micro-shop-react-native-version/README.md

 	<img src="./assets/demo.jpg" width="600">
 </p>

+## Overview

+4 screens are availables : Login, Order, Product and Auth.
+Using <strong>redux</strong>, <strong>hook</strong> to manage the state of user's products, all products, cart items, and user's orders.

+Using <strong>firebase</strong> as backend to storage the products, orders and cart items.
+As well as authentication.

 # Setup
   In your terminal, make sure your Node.js version is not less than 10.13.0, run `sudo npm install expo-cli —global`.